Cadair/pyflct/README.md

+# Fourier Local Corellation Tracking (FLCT)

 April 10, 2009 - George H. Fisher and Brian T. Welsch, SSL, UC Berkeley

-DESCRIPTION OF THE FLCT CODE FUNCTION
+## DESCRIPTION OF THE FLCT CODE FUNCTION

 The flct code is designed to estimate a 2-d velocity field from two images, under the assumption that the 2nd image differs from the first one